These Standard Terms are made a part of the Services Agreement:

 (b) Exclusions.
 Confidential Information does not include information that the Receiving Party can demonstrate by written or other documentary records: (i) was rightfully known to the Receiving Party without restriction on use or disclosure prior to such information’s being disclosed or made available to the Receiving Party in connection with the Services Agreement; (ii) was or becomes generally known by the public other than by the Receiving Party’s or any of its Representatives’ noncompliance with the Services Agreement; (iii) was or is received by the Receiving Party on a non-confidential basis from a third-party that was not or is not, at the time of such receipt, under any obligation to maintain its confidentiality; or (iv) the Receiving Party can demonstrate by written or other documentary records was or is independently developed by the Receiving Party without reference to or use of any Confidential Information.

 (c) Protection of Confidential Information.
-As a condition to being provided with any disclosure of or access to Confidential Information, the Receiving Party shall, during the Term, and for a period of three (3) years following expiration or earlier termination of the Services Agreement: (i) not access or use Confidential Information other than as necessary to exercise its rights or perform its obligations under and in accordance with the Services Agreement; (ii) except as may be permitted by and subject to its compliance with Section 7 (d), not disclose or permit access to Confidential Information other than to its Representatives who: (A) need to know such Confidential Information for purposes of the Receiving Party’s exercise of its rights or performance of its obligations under and in accordance with the Services Agreement; (B) have been informed of the confidential nature of the Confidential Information and the Receiving Party’s obligations under this Section 7 (c); and (C) are bound by written confidentiality and restricted use obligations at least as protective of the Confidential Information as the terms set forth in this Section 7; (iii) safeguard the Confidential Information from unauthorized use, access, or disclosure using at least the degree of care it uses to protect its similarly sensitive information and in no event less than a reasonable degree of care; (iv) promptly notify the Disclosing Party of any unauthorized use or disclosure of Confidential Information and take all reasonable steps to cooperate with Disclosing Party to prevent further unauthorized use or disclosure; and (v) ensure its Representatives’ compliance with, and be responsible and liable for any of its Representatives’ non-compliance with, the terms of this Section 7.
-Notwithstanding any other provisions of the Services Agreement, the Receiving Party’s obligations under this Section 7 with respect to any Confidential Information that constitutes a trade secret under any applicable Law will continue until such time, if ever, as such Confidential Information ceases to qualify for trade secret protection under one or more such applicable Laws other than as a result of any act or omission of the Receiving Party or any of its Representatives.
+As a condition to being provided with any disclosure of or access to Confidential Information the Receiving Party shall: (i) not access or use Confidential Information other than as necessary to exercise its rights or perform its obligations under and in accordance with the Services Agreement; (ii) except as may be permitted by and subject to its compliance with Section 7 (d), not disclose or permit access to Confidential Information other than to its Representatives who: (A) need to know such Confidential Information for purposes of the Receiving Party’s exercise of its rights or performance of its obligations under and in accordance with the Services Agreement; (B) have been informed of the confidential nature of the Confidential Information and the Receiving Party’s obligations under this Section 7 (c); and (C) are bound by written confidentiality and restricted use obligations at least as protective of the Confidential Information as the terms set forth in this Section 7; (iii) safeguard the Confidential Information from unauthorized use, access, or disclosure using at least the degree of care it uses to protect its similarly sensitive information and in no event less than a reasonable degree of care; (iv) promptly notify the Disclosing Party of any unauthorized use or disclosure of Confidential Information and take all reasonable steps to cooperate with Disclosing Party to prevent further unauthorized use or disclosure; and (v) ensure its Representatives’ compliance with, and be responsible and liable for any of its Representatives’ non-compliance with, the terms of this Section 7.
+Notwithstanding any other provisions of the Services Agreement, the Receiving Party’s obligations under this Section 7 with respect to any Confidential Information that is Customer Content or constitutes a trade secret under any applicable Law will continue into perpetuity until such time, if ever, as such Confidential Information ceases to qualify for trade secret protection under one or more such applicable Laws other than as a result of any act or omission of the Receiving Party or any of its Representatives.
+All other Confidential Information disclosed or accessed will be treated as Confidential Information during the Term, and for a period of three (3) years following expiration or earlier termination of the Services Agreement.

 (d) Compelled Disclosures.
 If the Receiving Party or any of its Representatives is compelled by applicable Law or legal process (including without limitation, subpoena) to disclose any Confidential Information then, the Receiving Party shall disclose only that portion of the Confidential Information that the Receiving Party is legally required to disclose.
 If the Receiving Party is Customer, then the Customer shall, to the extent permitted by applicable Law: (i) promptly, and prior to such disclosure, notify Company in writing of such requirement so that the Company can seek a protective order or other remedy or waive its rights under Section 7 (c); and (ii) provide reasonable assistance to Company, at Company’s sole cost and expense, in opposing such disclosure or seeking a protective order or other limitations on disclosure.
 If Company waives compliance or, after providing the notice and assistance required under this Section 7 (d), Customer remains required by law to disclose any Confidential Information, Customer shall disclose only that portion of the Confidential Information that Customer is legally required to disclose.